uinb/clover/README.md

-# FUSOTAO Wallet
+# TokenKeeper

-FUSOTAO Wallet is a wallet for [FUSOTAO](https://github.com/uinb/fusotao)
+TokenKeeper is a wallet browser extension for [FUSOTAO](https://github.com/uinb/fusotao) and other blockchains(in the future).

 ## Prerequisites